saylesss88/nix-book/src/installation/encrypted_manual.md

 - `hardware-configuration.nix` & `disk-config.nix` for this setup

-- `initialHashedPassword`: Run `mkpasswd -m SHA-512 -s`, then enter your desired password.
-Example output,

 - If you type this out by hand and mess up a single character, you will have to start over completely.
-A fairly safe way to do this is with `vim` or `hx` and redirect the hashed pass to a `/tmp/hash`, you can then read it into your `users.nix`:
+A fairly safe way to do this is with `vim` or `hx` and redirect the hashed pass to a `/tmp/pass.txt`, you can then read it into your `users.nix`:

 ```bash